riefkyiqbalm/AC_Monitoring_System/README.md

 <h1 align="center">Air Conditioner Monitoring System</h1>

-  In this project i was developing the air conditioner monitoring system to find out the evaporator and condensor filter condition during the COVID-19 pandemic by collected the temperature and humidity data and send it to the dashboard User Interface.
+ In this project, I was developing the air conditioner monitoring system to find out the evaporator and condensor filter condition during the COVID-19 pandemic by collected the temperature and humidity data and send it to the dashboard User Interface via the internet communication.
+Main goal of this project was the system must be able to alert the operator about the air filter condition or to starting the maintenance schedule during the COVID-19.

   To achieve that goal we need to implement several hardware and software: